All Episodes

 Look at this.

-U.S. Space Shuttle blasted off this.
+U.S. Space Shuttle Blasted Office.

 Did you guys get up early enough to watch this thing?

-Oh it was perfect.
+Oh, it was perfect.

 You can see this thing perfectly.

-Uh I said about three hours.
+I slept about three hours.

 I slept about three hours, but I wanted to see the launch.

-Anyway, uh this is historic mission.
+Anyway, this is historic mission.

 More women in orbit than ever before.